 Oceana joined the Aquarium to help educate people on their save the sea turtles campaign, which is dedicated to the protection and restoration of sea turtle populations in the world’s oceans.
 The campaign works to reduce sea turtle bycatch in fisheries, protect sea turtle habitat and develop legislation to protect sea turtles.
 The National Aquarium and Oceana have similar goals; to protect and conserve sea turtle populations for future generations.

 Many of National Aquarium Animal Rescue's patients are sick or injured due to human-related problems like boat strikes, gear entanglement or plastic ingestion.
 Weather, malnourishment, exhaustion and pollution also contribute to strandings.

 Rescuing and studying stranded animals provides vital information about the status of the ocean and coastal environments, as well as the biology and health of the animals that live in those environments.

 The public is invited to help with the National Aquarium’s marine animal rehabilitation efforts.
 Txt ACT to 20222 to make a $5 donation.
 Msg & data rates apply or visit aqua.org.

-These turtles were the 89th, 90th, 91st, 92nd, and 93rd animals released by the National Aquarium’s MARP program.
-Formed in 1991 and staffed almost entirely by volunteers, the Marine Animal Rescue program has responded to hundreds of strandings, including seals, dolphins and endangered sea turtles, and to sightings of manatees, dolphins and other marine mammals.
+These turtles were the 89th, 90th, 91st, 92nd, and 93rd animals released by the National Aquarium’s Animal Rescue program.
+Formed in 1991 and staffed almost entirely by volunteers, the Animal Rescue program has responded to hundreds of strandings, including seals, dolphins and endangered sea turtles, and to sightings of manatees, dolphins and other marine mammals.